flyinglimao/PermanentENS/README.md

 #### Deploy to local fork

-You can start a local fork with `yarn start`, which will deploy and whitelist PermantentENS when booting the network.
+You can start a local fork with `yarn start`, which will deploy and whitelist PermanentENS when booting the network.

 Here are some useful commands can be used after start the fork (add `--network localhost` after each command):